🎵 Audio & Speech¶

 -

-Through systematic data-centric experiments, this paper demonstrates that audio pre-training performance is primarily driven by label/supervision quality rather than model design.
-It proposes the Unified Tag System (UTS), which unifies speech, music, and environmental sound under a high-granularity vocabulary of 800–3k tags.
-Models trained with UTS surpass AudioSet baselines on out-of-domain tasks such as speaker verification (VoxCeleb2) and music (MusicCaps) using 5× less data.
+This paper demonstrates through systematic data-centric experiments that audio pre-training performance is primarily driven by label/supervision quality rather than model design.
+It proposes the Unified Tag System (UTS) to unify speech, music, and environmental sounds into a fine-grained vocabulary of 800-3k labels.
+Models trained with UTS achieve performance surpassing AudioSet baselines on out-of-domain tasks like speech (VoxCeleb2) and music (MusicCaps) using 5 times less data.